FollyMaddy/webshop-tools/README.md

 # step 4

-Go to the webpage of cups and add printer :
+Add printer :

 Connect your labelprinter to the USB-port!

+Go to the webpage of cups (with a graphic OS you can use a normal webbrowser) :

 links2 -force-html http://localhost:631/admin

 - Add new printer

 - login with your normal username and password

-- Dymo should be installable
+- Dymo should be installable in about 4 steps

+  (use enter to select and see an X)

+  * select printer then continue

+  * select driver then continue

+  * set default settings then continue

+  * see your added printer in ""Manage Printers"

 # step 5

 Install lpr-package to send text or picture to the printer

-More info over lpr : https://www.computerhope.com/unix/ulpr.htm
+( we are going to use "lp" from this package, not "lpr" ! )

 sudo apt-get install lpr